rwndy/course-web-fullstack/modules/javascript-10/README.md

 ### Callback Functions

-In Javascript, we can pass a function as an argument to another function.
+In JavaScript, we can pass a function as an argument to another function.
 Then, the argument function can do a action as a callback function.

 ```javascript
 //callback function example